serinth/serverless-emailer/ARCHITECTURE.md

 - Log aggregation should be implemented e.g. Splunk, ElasticSearch, Logz.io, Sumo Logic etc. So that monitoring can be implemented for odd behaviour and alerts can be made for critical system failures.
 - Support plans for each product should be agreed upon to ensure we do not break any SLAs and have a formal process for rollback procedures

-# Additional Nice To Haves
+# Additional Nice To Haves Given More Time
+The bullet points below plus the TODOs on the README.md

 - service discovery for queue and service names
-- secrets management e.g. Hashicorp's Vault for managing and rotating keys
 - analytics platform to push statistics and data to which would power;
     - A/B testing to minimize risk when rolling out and testing major changes
     - Experimentation for a subset of the population for fine grained feature testing.
 Also a risk mitigation exercise.
     - Feature Flagging (can be combined with the above)
 - SendGrid and MailGun provide a bounces API which we can use to collect data on

+# Domain Verification
+- ensure to follow the integration parties' documentation to verify the domain so that DKIM, SPF works and emails are less likely to land in the spam box

 # Email Regex
 There is a trade off between complex regex for input validation and simple ones.
 The upkeep larger regex patterns and the ever changing domain names is difficult and not necessary.
 The only real way to test is to just send the email and deal with repeatedly failed ones differently.